Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Introduction

 \section{Introduction}

 Quantum field theories with boundaries are worth investigating since they often play important roles in various fields of physics.
 One of the most interesting ones is a boundary CFT description of D-branes.
-In particular supersymmetric boundaries of 2-dimensional $\Ncal=(2,2)$ quantum field theories have been well-studied because they are good probes in the study of mirror symmetry \cite{Ooguri:1996ck,Hori:2000ck}.
-More recently supersymmetric boundary conditions in 4-dimensional $\mathcal{N}=4$ super Yang-Mills theories and their relation to S-duality have been examined by \cite{Gaiotto:2008sa, Gaiotto:2008sd, Gaiotto:2008ak}.
+In particular supersymmetric boundaries of two-dimensional $\Ncal=(2,2)$ quantum field theories have been well studied because they are good probes in the study of mirror symmetry \cite{Ooguri:1996ck,Hori:2000ck}.
+More recently supersymmetric boundary conditions in four-dimensional $\mathcal{N}=4$ super Yang-Mills theories and their relation to S-duality have been examined by \cite{Gaiotto:2008sa, Gaiotto:2008sd, Gaiotto:2008ak}.

-It is also interesting to study supersymmetric boundary conditions in 3-dimensional supersymmetric field theories.
+It is also interesting to study supersymmetric boundary conditions in three-dimensional supersymmetric field theories.
 One of the most attractive motivations is that it will provide a description of M5-branes in terms of the boundary condition of M2-brane theories \cite{Townsend:1995af,Chu:1997iw,Berman:2009kj,Berman:2009xd}.
-It will also be a useful tool to investigate various dualities in 3-dimensions such as mirror symmetry \cite{Intriligator:1996ex,Aharony:1997bx, deBoer:1997kr,Dorey:1999rb, Aganagic:2001uw} and 3d-3d correspondence \cite{Terashima:2011qi,Terashima:2011xe,Dimofte:2011ju, Dimofte:2011py}.
+It will also be a useful tool to investigate various dualities in three dimensions such as mirror symmetry \cite{Intriligator:1996ex,Aharony:1997bx, deBoer:1997kr,Dorey:1999rb, Aganagic:2001uw} and 3d-3d correspondence \cite{Terashima:2011qi,Terashima:2011xe,Dimofte:2011ju, Dimofte:2011py}.

-In this paper, we focus on 1/2 BPS boundary conditions of $\Ncal=2$ supersymmetric theories in 3 dimensions.
-There are two possibilities of the preserved SUSY, $\Ncal=(1,1)$ and $\Ncal=(2,0)$, as classified in \cite{Berman:2009kj}.
-We call them ``A-type'' and ``B-type'' respectively in this paper since they are analogs of the A-type and B-type boundary conditions in 2-dimensional $\Ncal=(2,2)$ theories.
+In this paper, we focus on 1/2 BPS boundary conditions of $\Ncal=2$ supersymmetric theories in three dimensions.
+There are two possibilities of the preserved supersymmetry (SUSY), $\Ncal=(1,1)$ and $\Ncal=(2,0)$, as classified in \cite{Berman:2009kj}.
+We call them ``A-type'' and ``B-type'' respectively in this paper since they are analogs of the A-type and B-type boundary conditions in two-dimensional $\Ncal=(2,2)$ theories.
 We consider supersymmetric field theories on the flat half spacetime $\mathbb{R}^{1,1}\times \mathbb{R}_{+}$ for simplicity.
-Here $\mathbb{R}^{1,1}$ is parameterized by the time coordinate $x^{0}$ and the spatial coordinate $x^{1}$. $\mathbb{R}_{+}$ is an infinite half-line $x^{2}\ge 0$ (see Figure \ref{figurea0}).
+Here $\mathbb{R}^{1,1}$ is parametrized by the time coordinate $x^{0}$ and the spatial coordinate $x^{1}$. $\mathbb{R}_{+}$ is an infinite half line $x^{2}\ge 0$ (see Figure \ref{figurea0}).
 Our way to examine boundary conditions is to check whether the component of the SUSY current orthogonal to the boundary $J^2$ vanishes, as done in \cite{Gaiotto:2008sa}.